Oneida County Youth in Governance Program

 The Oneida County Youth in Governance Program offers greater opportunities for youth leadership development and youth empowerment in Oneida County through direct participation in county government decision-making; provides real-life learning opportunities for youth in the functioning of local government; and brings a direct youth voice to community issues and concerns while fostering the development of confident, capable and independent leaders for the next generation.

-The Oneida County Youth in Governance Program has four major components that are beneficial to the youth representatives and the county as a whole.
-These components include:
+The Oneida County Youth in Governance Program has four major components:

 HOW TO APPLY: